verivital/slsf_randgen/slsf/Readme.md

 ### Simulation Errors

+ - Simulink:Engine:DerivNotFinite: An error occurred while running the simulation and the simulation was terminated

+Derivative of state '1' in block 'sampleModel2/bl15' at time 0.0 is not finite.
+The simulation will be stopped.
+There may be a singularity in the solution.
+If not, try reducing the step size (either by reducing the fixed step size or by tightening the error tolerances)

+ - Simulink:Engine:DerivNotFinite: Problem is, script and simulation window becomes unresponsive and does not terminate even after timeout.

+An error occurred while running the simulation and the simulation was terminated Derivative of state '1' in block 'sampleModel3/bl16/Integrator' at time 4.4501477170144E-309 is not finite.
+The simulation will be stopped.
+There may be a singularity in the solution.
+If not, try reducing the step size (either by reducing the fixed step size or by tightening the error tolerances)

+ - Simulink:Engine:SolverConsecutiveZCNum: At time 3.1592930568844847E-27, simulation hits (1000) consecutive zero crossings.
+Consecutive zero crossings will slow down the simulation or cause the simulation to hang.
+To continue the simulation, you may 1) Try using Adaptive zero-crossing detection algorithm or 2) Disable the zero crossing of the blocks shown in the following table. for block SecondOrderIntegrator

  - MATLAB:MException:MultipleErrors - Data Type Mismatch: Only 'single' or 'double' signals are accepted by block type DiscreteZeroPole.
 The signals at the ports of 'sampleModel2/bl7' are of data type 'SlDemoSign'.

  - Simulink:Engine:InvCompDiscSampleTime: 'The sample time after propagation is [0, 0].
 Enter a discrete sample time in 'sampleModel1/bl12'.